This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 2.0 Generic License.

 Blind Contour Drawing Exercise

-1. Choose your subject matter – a good starting point is to focus on an object or a group of objects.
+1. Choose your subject matter – a good starting point is to focus on an object or a group of objects or your own non-drawing hand.
 It really can be anything.
 As you develop your practice you may choose to move onto figures, faces, scenes, etc…

 2. Place yourself in a comfortable position where you can see what you are drawing (your subject matter) but not what your drawing hand is doing.
 I find doing this exercise in a sketchbook easier because I can use the cover and pages of the sketchbook to obscure my drawing hand so that I can’t see it.
 You can also use a piece of cardboard to hold over your drawing hand and drawing.